sprocketsullivan/Boxplot/chapter1.md

 `@instructions`

-[Here](https://www.youtube.com/watch?v=fv5QB3eK7jA) you will find an explanation of mean, variance, and skew of a distribution.
+To describe your data it is often not sufficient to show the mean and the standard deviation as a measure of spread.

-To get a feeling for your data it is often beneficial to plot it in several ways that also include standard deviation and skew.
+To get a feeling for your data it is often beneficial to plot it in several ways that also include spread (dispersion) and skew.
 One example is the so called boxplot.
 Execute the code on the right to view a boxplot.